colorchestra/ansible-wordpress-deployment/README.md

 ### Deploy site
 - Copy `sites/template.yml` to `sites/yourdomain.yml` and fill in the variables
 - `ansible-playbook -i hosts launch-site.yml --extra-vars "@sites/example.com`

+### Deactivate site
+Meant for temporarily deactivating a Wordpress site without deleting it
+- Copy `sites/template.yml` to `sites/yourdomain.yml` and fill in the variables
+- `ansible-playbook -i hosts deactivate-site.yml --extra-vars "@sites/example.com`

+### Delete site
+Irrecoverably deletes a Wordpress site and all associated data!
+Make sure to have a backup!
+- Copy `sites/template.yml` to `sites/yourdomain.yml` and fill in the variables
+- `ansible-playbook -i hosts delete-site.yml --extra-vars "@sites/example.com`

 ## To Do
 - add remote logging